 If you have selected "Deny", you will be prompted to report the request as fraudulent and will receive a follow-up communication from ITS.

-We highly recommend adding a second device in case you don’t have access to your primary device.
-Having a backup device means you’ll still be able to log into your Smith accounts without contacting IT Support.
+We highly recommend adding at least one additional way to approve your login attempts in case you don’t have access to your primary device.
+Having a backup means you’ll still be able to log into your Smith accounts without contacting IT Support.
+You can add several devices and use any of them to authenticate with Duo.

 Scenarios where your backup device would be helpful include: